Skip to main content

 • It's illegal and extremely dangerous to put a rear-facing infant car seat in the front passenger seat if your car is fitted with an airbag.

 • Ideally, buy a new car seat.
-If you're planning to get a secondhand seat, only accept one from a family member or friend so you can be sure it has not been involved in an accident.
+If you're planning to get a secondhand seat, only accept one from a family member or friend so you can be sure it has not been involved in an accident and is not too old.
 Do not buy one from a secondhand shop or through the classified ads.

 Look for the United Nations ECE Regulation number R44.03 or R44.04, or the new i-size regulation R129, when you buy a car seat.
 Look for the E mark label on the car seat.